 Before you decide on using any kind of training tool in the pool, you should know how the device works.
 Swim paddles are seemingly simple devices.
 The most basic paddle expands your hand’s surface area in order to displace higher amounts of water.
 Displacing more water requires extra upper body strength and propels a swimmer faster through the water.

 This is where people tend to misunderstand these brilliant training tools.
 Because it’s easy to assume that bigger is better, many swimmers choose a hand paddle that is much too big for their hand size.
 Even a slightly too big paddle can quickly overtire a strong swimmer and cause excess strain on the shoulders.
 Swim paddles only need to be about 10% larger than the palm in order to work efficiently.
 The slight increase in surface area works hard to help a swimmer displace more water and pull through the water with greater speeds.
 And it’s important to remember that not all swim paddles are designed to increase arm pull resistance.
-Many models, such as the Finis PT Paddles or the Finis Forearm Fulcrum, were designed to work on other aspects of a stroke, such as arm entry and hand placement.
+Many models, such as the Finis Agility Paddles or the Finis Forearm Fulcrum, were designed to work on other aspects of a stroke, such as arm entry and hand placement.

 Why Use Paddles?